tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 `script:contains(...)`:

 uBlock Origin supports a special cosmetic filter which purpose is to prevent the execution of specific inline script tags in a main HTML document.
 See [_"Inline script tag filtering"_](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) for further documentation.

+`script:inject(...)`:

+This allows the injection of specific javascript code into pages.
+The `...` part is a token identifying a javascript resource from the [resource library](https://github.com/gorhill/uBlock/blob/master/assets/ublock/resources.txt).